 Safe For Kids and For The Earth

-Studies show common cleaning products are a trigger for asthma and can exaccerbate asthma related symptoms.
+Studies show common cleaning products are a trigger for asthma and can exacerbate asthma-related symptoms.
 I don’t know about you but opening a bottle of bleach, window cleaner, floor cleaner, etc gives me an instant headache.
 My rule of thumb is if it makes me cough, my eyes water or gives me a headache, it’s probably full of harsh chemicals and therefore, not good for me.
 If I’m cleaning with those products, they are going down the drain and eventually into our waterways.
 The impact on our Earth is great; our oceans are drowning in plastic and harmful chemicals are polluting our grounds and waterways.
-Single use products are draining our wallets and piling up in our landfills.
+Single-use products are draining our wallets and piling up in our landfills.
 With no harsh chemicals in the products, they are safe to use around and by kids as well as your four-legged friends.

 Not only does Norwex partner with a company to turn waste into renewable energy, they also have extended this partnership to include Norwex microfiber products.
 According to Norwex, “this safe and technologically advanced waste disposal method also generates clean, renewable energy; reduces greenhouse gas emissions and supports recycling through the recovery of metals”.
 Microfiber has been in the news lately as an environmental concern (shedding of microfiber and fleece during laundering and finding their way into our waterways).
 As a leader in microfiber technology, I have no doubt Norwex will continue to look for ways to produce products in a way that continues to maintain their commitment to our health and the health of our planet.